thingsboard/thingsboard.github.io/docs/pe/user-guide/calculated-fields.md

         image: /images/user-guide/calculated-fields/calculated-field-result-1-pe.png
         title: 'After clicking the "Add" button, the calculated field will be added to your entity or profile.'

+how-to-configure-reprocessing:
+    0:
+        image: /images/user-guide/calculated-fields/how-to-configure-reprocessing-1-pe.png
+        title: 'Choose the target Entity or Profile, go to the "Calculated fields" tab, and either create a new calculated field or select an existing one that needs historical telemetry reprocessing.
+Click the "Reprocess calculated field" icon next to the desired field.'
+    1:
+        image: /images/user-guide/calculated-fields/how-to-configure-reprocessing-2-pe.png
+        title: 'In the pop-up window, define the time interval for which you want to reprocess telemetry data, and click "Reprocess" — the system will start recalculating and update historical telemetry data according to the latest logic.'
+    2:
+        image: /images/user-guide/calculated-fields/how-to-configure-reprocessing-3-pe.png
+        title: 'Once the data reprocessing is complete, click "Finish".'

+reprocessing-example-1:
+    0:
+        image: /images/user-guide/calculated-fields/reprocessing-example-1-pe.png
+        title: 'As shown on the widget, that displays time series data for the Smart Device, the dew point was first calculated at 13:44:35.
+Prior to that, no dew point calculations had been performed.'

+reprocessing-example-2:
+    0:
+        image: /images/user-guide/calculated-fields/reprocessing-example-2-pe.png
+        title: 'Navigate to the "<b>Calculated fields</b>" tab of your Smart Device and click the "<b>Reprocess calculated field</b>" icon button in the row of the specific calculated field.'
+    1:
+        image: /images/user-guide/calculated-fields/reprocessing-example-3-pe.png
+        title: 'In the pop-up window, specify the time interval for which the data should be reprocessed.
+Click "<b>Reprocess</b>".'
+    2:
+        image: /images/user-guide/calculated-fields/reprocessing-example-4-pe.png
+        title: 'Once the data reprocessing is complete, click "<b>Finish</b>".'

+reprocessing-example-3:
+    0:
+        image: /images/user-guide/calculated-fields/reprocessing-example-5-pe.png
+        title: 'Dew point values have been recalculated for the historical period you specified during the reprocessing configuration.'

+task-manager:
+    0:
+        image: /images/user-guide/calculated-fields/task-manager-1-pe.png
+        title: ''

 calculated-field-debug-events-2:
     0:
         image: /images/user-guide/calculated-fields/calculated-field-debug-events-2-pe.png